 Step #2 – How to improve ankle mobility?
 Let’s look at your results

-Below Acceptable Range – If you have tested below acceptable range for either test you need to be prioritising mobility work to see if you can improve range.
+Below Acceptable Range – If you have tested below the acceptable range for either test you need to prioritise mobility work to see if you can improve your range.

 By releasing above and below the joint you are giving yourself the best chance of seeing success.